magifd2/markdown-viewer/README.md

 ### Command-Line Options

 ```
-Usage of ./mdv:
-  -d string
+mdv is a lightweight, single-binary Markdown viewer that turns any directory of Markdown files into a browsable, elegant documentation site.

+It provides a 2-pane UI to navigate and render a directory of Markdown files.

+Usage:
+  mdv [flags]

+Flags:
-        Directory to serve (default ".")
+  -d, --dir string   Directory to serve Markdown files from (default ".")
-  -o
+  -h, --help         help for mdv
-        Open browser automatically
+  -o, --open         Open browser automatically
-  -p int
-        Port to listen on (default 8888)
+  -p, --port int     Port to listen on (default 8080)
 ```

 ## Build from Source